vnool/ajax-interceptor/README.md

-response | response callback function,get response header and body request | callback for http request(post data, and response data) dataType | response data type you like(json(default)/text) cancle |  do not look up below in the trigger list (default:false)
+response | response callback function,get response header and body request | callback for http request(post data, and response data) dataType | response data type you like(json(default)/text) cancel | stop propagation for below triggers in the list (default:false)

 **Examples:**